RubenYoo/Cpp-exercises/README.md

 # Cpp-workshop
-All the solution of the exercise of the c++ wokshop course
+All the solution of the exercises of the c++ workshop course